habitlab/HabitLabMobile/README.md

 HabitLabMobile is an app that allows users to design better mobile habits through a two-pronged approach: awareness of usage and a series of custom alerts.
 Users select which apps they want to spend less time on, and HabitLab will deploy 'interventions' when users have surpassed their goal times.

+NOTE: If you are running `tns build android --release`, you will have to copy the `libs` folder from `platforms/android/app` to `platforms/android`.

 Features

 The main features of the HabitLab app are: